prarthanak16/Python-Machine-Learning-Customer-Segmentation-/README.md

  predictions=dtree.predict(X_test)

  ```
- <h4>The classification report shows a representation of the main classification metrics on a per-class basis and the Confusion matrix is a summary of prediction results on a classification problem.
-We have to import classification_report and confusion_matrix from sklearn.metrics</h4>
+ <h4>The classification report shows a representation of the main classification metrics on a per-class basis and the Confusion matrix is a summary of prediction results on a classification problem.</h4>
+ <h4>We have to import classification_report and confusion_matrix from sklearn.metrics</h4>

  ```from sklearn.metrics import classification_report,confusion_matrix